Local-First Development

 | log or local SMTP tooling |

 The application code should not change when a production driver replaces a local one.
+If that driver is already included in *_SUPPORTED_DRIVERS, the switch needs runtime configuration and a restart rather than regenerated business code.

 Upgrade Path